Unfortunately, there’s no such thing as a self cleaning turtle tank.

 Pay close attention to the corners where gunk and debris tend to get trapped.

 Once you’ve cleaned those items you can use that water to rinse out your filter media.
-Again, do not use tap water to rinse your filter media as this will kill the beneficial bacteria.
+Again, do not use tap water to rinse your filter media as this can kill the beneficial bacteria.

 You cannot be too thorough when it comes to rinsing the tank as you need to ensure you remove every last trace of cleaning solution.